 - Recognizing that hearing the perspectives of people with limited purchasing power is a prerequisite to meeting their needs; committing to sharing information and resources that reflect active listening to the communities we wish to serve

 NCG’s ongoing support for operational excellence among NCG food co-ops is foundational to our collective ability to alleviate food insecurity.
 Operational excellence leads to efficiencies that allow co-ops to offer affordable prices while fairly compensating staff and suppliers.
 As NCG food co-ops continue to support local food and farming, and by deepening our efforts to achieve racial equity, we contribute to our communities’ food sovereignty, a powerful antidote to food insecurity.
+Additionally, NCG is a longtime supporter of the Food Co-op Initiative, which provides resources for people in the U.S. working to start up a food co-op that meets the needs of their community.
+These grassroots, ground up efforts embody the cooperative movement’s potential for food justice.

 - Empowering food co-ops to focus on local supplier relationships by maintaining national purchasing contracts for core products and supplies; reporting co-ops’ aggregate sales of locally produced products annually